 In today’s world, mathematics isn’t just something you need to get your high school diploma.
 The subject and its subtopics have real-world applications that can enhance many aspects of life from budgeting to shopping.
 According to our respondents, though, mathematics isn’t always easy.
 American respondents were less likely than British respondents to have learned basic mathematical concepts before the age of 18, and all respondents found a lack of understanding and poor teaching to impact their learning of certain subjects.

 The general agreement was that approaching mathematics through the lens of real-life problems while gaining a better understanding of mathematical concepts was the best way to learn effectively.
 If you’re looking for a way to mend the foundational gaps students may have in their knowledge – while also boosting their problem-solving skills and confidence – visit Third Space Learning for more information.
-Empower students and help them take their first steps toward a successful future.
+With the help of pupil premium funding and the National Tutoring Programme, empower students and help them take their first steps toward a successful future.

 For this study, we surveyed 504 employed respondents from the UK via Prolific and 501 employed respondents from the U.S. via Amazon MTurk.
 55.5% of respondents identified as women, 44% identified as men, and the remaining 0.5% identified as nonbinary.
 Additionally, the average age of respondents was 35.2 years with a standard deviation of 9.7 years.